-It requires regular written assurance from stakeholders including customers, of hazard control within the supply chain.
+The PCHF requires regular written assurance from stakeholders, including customers, of hazard control within the supply chain.
 This is not stipulated in FSSC 22000.

-It also has specific and detailed requirements for when an onsite audit is used as verification of a supplier and defines the information that is to be assessed, collected, documented, and shared.
-An example of the information that is required from an onsite when used for supplier information includes:
+It also has specific and detailed requirements for when an onsite audit is used to verify a supplier and defines the information to be assessed, collected, documented, and shared.
+An example of the information that is required from an onsite audit when it is used for supplier verification includes:

 - A review of the facility's Food Safety Plan must be performed and documented.
-The audit report must consider whether the facility is in compliance with the applicable FDA food safety regulations (e.g., PCHF); - The audit report must document all hazards requiring a preventive Control (HRPCs) that were determined by the facility's hazard analysis.
-If the hazard analysis determined there were no HRPCs, the audit report should state this; - The audit report must summarize all preventive controls that correspond to each of the HRPCs identified by the facility; and - The auditor's report must confirm implementation of preventive controls in the manner. specified in the Food Safety Plan.
-Specifically, the report should focus on the assessment of critical limits/parameters, monitoring at intervals specified in the FSP, and reviewing verification and corrective action records.
+The audit report must consider whether the facility complies with the applicable FDA food safety regulations (e.g., PCHF); - The audit report must document all hazards requiring a preventive Control (HRPCs) as determined by the facility's hazard analysis.
+If the hazard analysis determined there were no HRPCs, the audit report should state this; - The audit report must summarize all preventive controls that correspond to each of the HRPCs identified by the facility; and - The auditor's report must confirm the implementation of preventive controls as specified in the Food Safety Plan.
+Specifically, the report shall focus on the assessment of critical limits/parameters, monitoring at intervals specified in the FSP, and reviewing verification and corrective action records.

-Confirmation of this information for organizations using an FSSC 22000 onsite audit as a means of supplier verification can be provided using the FSSC 22000 V5.1 FSMA PCHF Addendum Report in Annex 1 of this document combined with the FSSC 22000 audit report.
+Confirmation of this information for organizations using an FSSC 22000 onsite audit as a means of supplier verification can be provided using the FSMA Addendum Report combined with the FSSC 22000 audit report.